 The PHRF-LE board of directors shall be the Handicapping Committee.

-The Handicapping Committee consists of the Area Handicappers.
+The Handicapping Committee shall consist of the Area Handicappers and Club Measurers.

-Area Handicappers are those persons who during the preceding year have attended no less than four regular meetings of the Handicapping Committee, have demonstrated an ability to fairly assign ratings, and have declared an interest in becoming an Area Handicapper.
-As a rule, the Area Handicappers will have experience as Club Measurers before being selected as Area Handicappers.
-Active Area Handicappers will vote on accepting any new Area Handicapper(s) at a regular scheduled meeting, preferably the December meeting.
+Area Handicappers are those persons, who during the preceding year: have attended no less than four regular meetings of the Handicapping Committee; have demonstrated an ability to fairly assign ratings; and have declared an interest in becoming an Area Handicapper.
+An Area Handicapper shall have experience as a Club Measurer prior to being selected as an Area Handicapper.

 Area Handicappers shall avoid conflict of interest when assigning ratings.
 This will include rating a boat owned or chartered by the measurer; rating a boat on which the measurer regularly sails; rating a boat designed or built by a measurer;

-When the possibility of a conflict of interest exists, the Area Handicapper will declare the conflict prior to the discussion.
+When the possibility of a conflict of interest exists, the Area Handicapper involved will declare any conflict prior to the discussion and will not vote.

-The Area Handicapper shall not vote on the issue.

 Club Measurers are selected from active racers of participating boat clubs.
 They measure boats, rigs and sails for use in assigning handicaps.
-Club measurers assist in reporting their club's race results to the PHRF-LE data bank.
+Club measurers assist in reporting their club's race results to the PHRF-LE database.

 ARTICLE FIVE - OFFICERS

-There shall be four officers: the Chairman, the Vice-Chairman, the Treasurer and the Executive Secretary.
-With the exception of the Executive Secretary, all officers shall be Area Handicappers.
+The Officers of the organization will be : the Chairman and Chief Handicapper , the Vice-Chairman, and Secretary/Treasurer.
+With the exception of the Secretary/Treasurer, the officers shall be elected from the Area Handicappers and will comprise the Executive Board

-The Chairman shall be the chief executive officer of the PHRF-LE and shall chair meetings of the Handicapping Committee and of the Executive Committee, be the Chief Handicapper, represent the PHRF-LE to other boating organizations and promote the best interests of the organization.
+The Chairman shall be the chief executive officer of the PHRF-LE and shall chair meetings of the Handicapping Committee and of the Executive Board, be the Chief Handicapper, represent the PHRF-LE to other boating organizations, and promote the best interests of the organization.

-The Vice-Chairman shall be a member of the Executive Committee, assist the Chairman in the discharge of the chair's duties and, in the Chairman's absence, serve in the Chairman's stead.
+The Vice-Chairman shall be a member of the Executive Board, assist the Chairman in the discharge of the chair's duties and, in the Chairman's absence, serve in the Chairman's stead.

-The Treasurer shall be responsible for the funds of the PHRF-LE, make such disbursements as are authorized by the Handicapping Committee, and be a member of the Executive Committee.
+The Treasurer shall be responsible for the funds of the PHRF-LE, make such disbursements as are authorized by the Handicapping Committee, and be a member of the Executive Board.
+I

-The Executive Secretary shall act as the recording member of the Executive Committee and of the Handicapping Committee; shall maintain membership and fleet rosters; shall receive and deposit membership dues; shall maintain the PHRF-LE web site and shall carry out such other administrative duties as may be directed by the Handicapping Committee.
-The Executive Secretary is a non-voting member of the Handicapping Committee and of the Executive Committee.
+The Secretary shall act as the recording member of the Executive Board and of the Handicapping Committee; shall maintain membership and fleet rosters; shall receive and deposit membership dues; shall maintain the PHRF-LE web site and shall carry out such other administrative duties as may be directed by the Handicapping Committee.
+The Secretary is a non-voting member of the Handicapping Committee and of the Executive Board.

 The positions of Treasurer and Executive Secretary may be combined and held by the same individual.
-If the person is not a Handicapper, this position will be a non-voting member of the Handicapping Committee and of the Executive Committee.
+If the person is not a Handicapper, this position will be a non-voting member of the Handicapping Committee and of the Executive Board.

 The Handicapping Committee shall elect its officers from its members on the first regular meeting of the calendar year.